 - Make sure paying points will save you money -- In some cases, paying points can save you money, but not always.
 Quicken has a points calculator that shows you how points will impact your interest rate and monthly payment.
 Make sure that what you pay will be recouped within the time you plan to spend in the home.

-For more information on mortgages and related topics, please see the links on the next page.
+For more information on mortgages and related topics, please see the links below.